-MOUSE’S TANK RD
+MOUSE’S TANK ROAD

 This insta-famous view can easily be found while driving through the park on Mouse’s Tank Road.
 This is NOT a hiking trail, nor is it an actual viewpoint!
 There are pullouts for parking or you can park at Mouse’s Tank trailhead and walk.
 Cars go flying by so make sure you’re always watching out for that and try to stay off the road when unnecessary.
 I’m just a hiker that likes to take pretty photos, but for any photographers that want to get a shot without shadows, I’d recommend going early morning or possibly sunset.

-Distance: 0.6 miles one way
+Distance: 0.6 miles one way (less than 15 mins)

-Conditions/ temps: fully exposed 82-90 degrees when we went late Spring; would not recommend in the summer unless you start super early but the park is only open from sunrise to sunset and I heard they strictly enforce sunset closing…
+Conditions/ temps: fully exposed 82-90 degrees when we went late Spring; would not recommend it in the summer unless you start super early but the park is only open from sunrise to sunset and I heard they strictly enforce sunset closing…

 Elevation: min 1948 ft; max 2114 ft.

 There’s also cell phone reception at the parking lot if you find yourself needing it.